Joa0Gustav0/HTML-CSS/PROGRESS.md

 05/10 - Hey...
 Another day without doing a single thing...
 Relate to my health, I still feel no good...
 All the days I try to produce the least I can...
 Whatever...
 I presume I really found a good design for my new project, so I am felling a little bit confident about this...
 I will get it!
 Wish me get well as soon as possible!
 I wiil get it! * listening to Tim Maia and Rita Lee * 😊🌬

 12/12 - Yess...
 Once more, here I am, writting something after a long time...
 I just can say I am very proud by myself.
 I am on a good progress...
 I presume things will happen really quickly since this moment...
 I really hope all my thoughts turn them self into real things.
 But remember Gustavo from future: You were confident and happy!
 And I love you! 🌬🍃

+24/12 - Hey...
+Today was Christmas night...
+I am pleasent about myself...
+So many thoughts, but thats it... again, I have to say I really find myself in coding...
+I really love it!
+I am not at home, so, far from my desktop * Missing my comum coding routine *.
+Anyway, I am anxious for returning into my studies!
+Bye, baby!
+N' I wish you a happy Merry Xmas! 🎄✨